librasteve/raku-Dockerfiles/README.md

 # Docker Instructions

-_following is "instructions to self" for manual build/run ... see GHA for the auto pipeline_
+_following is "instructions to self" for manual build/run ... see GHA for the auto pipeline_ _Enable the containerd image store in the Docker Desktop settings for buildx support_

 Client build ma on Docker Desktop: